colinsmith3/colinsmith3/README.md

-- 👀 I'm currently looking for an internship for summer 2022
+- 👀 I'm currently looking for an internship for summer 2022 and/or a part-time job until graduation
 - 💪 I’m currently working on websites for an Airbnb rental company and a mechanic shop
 - 🌱 I’m currently learning Solidity in my free time and sharpening my JavaScript, TypeScript, and React skills
 - 💬 Ask me about anything Web 3.0, Crypto, or NFTs.
 I'd love to chat and learn as much as I can!